Mandatory Danish tax consolidation

 The Danish tax authorities may request the taxpayer to obtain an independent auditor’s report.
 The Danish tax authorities can request the statement seven days after receiving the transfer pricing documentation.
 The circumstances for requesting an auditor’s statement are:

-- The group has controlled transactions with entities in countries outside the EU/EEA or in countries without a DTT with Denmark.
+- The group has controlled transactions with entities in countries outside the European Union / European Economic Area or in countries without a DTT with Denmark.

 - The group has had a negative average operating profit/EBIT over the past four years.